 Every generation in the past century has had a breakout self-help book that sells a bazillion copies and bulldozes through a few million people’s wallets.
-Napoleon Hill’s Think and Grow Rich did it first in 1936.
-Then it was Norman Vincent Peale’s The Power of Positive Thinking about 20 years later.
-Then Tony Robbins’ Unleash the Giant Within came along in the ’80s.
-This last go-round, it’s been Rhonda Byrne’s The Secret, a short and pithy read that describes the (in)famous ‘Law of Attraction.’1
+Napoleon Hill’s Think and Grow Rich1 did it first in 1936.
+Then it was Norman Vincent Peale’s The Power of Positive Thinking2 about 20 years later.
+Then Tony Robbins’ Awaken the Giant Within3 came along in the ’90s.
+This last go-round, it’s been Rhonda Byrne’s The Secret,4 a short and pithy read that describes the (in)famous “Law of Attraction.”5

 The funny thing about all of these books is that they all more or less say the same thing: mind your own thoughts, stay positive and focused on your goals, ignore self-doubt and criticism, visualize and concentrate on what you want and you will eventually have it.

 Each book brings its own generational edge to the same fundamental idea.
 Hill’s book, launched immediately after The Great Depression, focused intently on making money and getting rich.
 Peale’s work, launched after World War II, focused on creating a calm and happy domestic life with good relationships.
 Robbins’ book, the bible of baby boomer mid-life crises in the ’90s, focused on self-actualization and living up to one’s potential.